Dewalt DXGNR4000 - 4000/5000W Portable Generator

 Zoom on the Dewalt DXGNR4000

-In summary, the Dewalt DXGNR4000 is a portable generator especially useful for:
+To sum up, the Dewalt DXGNR4000 is a portable generator tailored for:

 Power & Run Time

-The fuel capacity of 3.4 gallons allows the DXGNR4000 to operate for around 10 hours at 50% load with a full tank (fuel consumption around 0.34 GPH).
+Thanks to its 3.4 gallons fuel tank, the DXGNR4000 can run continuously for around 10 hours at 50% load on a full tank (with an average fuel consumption of approximately 0.34 GPH).

 Outlets